ubidots/ubidots-python/README.rst

 Getting a group of Data sources
 --------------------------------

-If you want to get all your data sources you can use the instance of the api directly, remember, given that the items are returned with pagination from the server, this method return a Paginator object that you can use to iterate throught the items:
+If you want to get all your data sources you can a method on the ApiClient instance directly.
+This method return a Paginator object which you can use to iterate through all the items.

 .. code-block:: python

-    #get all datasources
+    # Get all datasources
     all_datasources = api.get_datasources()

-    #get_the last 5 created datasources
+    # Get the last five created datasources
     some_datasources = api.get_datasources(5)